HardisonCo/.github/international/iceland/is-health/hms-agx/index.md

 ## Integration Points

-This document outlines how HMS-AGX is integrated with is_Health systems in Iceland.
+This document outlines how HMS-AGX is integrated with is-health systems in Iceland.